High yield munis generally offer the highest potential yields available in the municipal bond market.

 Over the last ten years, high yield municipal bonds have had significantly lower default rates than their taxable corporate counterparts.

-A short-term high yield muni index currently yields only 1.1% less than an all-maturity index with less than half of the duration risk (or interest rate sensitivity).
-Additionally, short-term high yield munis generally had a similar yield and duration profile as high yield corporates, but on a taxable equivalent basis high yield corporate bonds would have needed to yield 7.0% to match what top earners would have received for short-term high yield munis.
+A short-term high yield muni index currently yields only 0.50% less than an all-maturity index with nearly half of the duration risk (or interest rate sensitivity).
+Additionally, short-term high yield munis generally had a lower duration as high yield corporates, but on a taxable equivalent basis yielded more than high yield corporates for investors in the top two highest federal tax brackets.

 In a rising interest rate environment, SHYD may provide competitive yields, reduced sensitivity to rising rates, and exposure to an asset class with historically low defaults.